 The default for ordering all photographic prints on line is the gicle process.
 This process uses fade-resistant, archival inks (pigment based) that are sprayed onto the substrate making for an incredible detailed and archival print that will last a lifetime.

 Giclee prints can be produced on any paper you wish from photo paper such as glossy, luster, or matte, to textured or smooth fine art papers.
 Canvas is also an option and can be stretched in the tradition manor to be displayed without a frame.
 The default when ordering my photographic prints will be printed on photographic paper using the luster finish.
-When ordering a matted or framed print, the default matte used is a slightly off white color with the photograph mounted on a 3/16 acid free foam board.
+When ordering a framed print, the default process will be a flush mounted photograph with a mat laminate on the top with no glass.
+If you wish to order a photograph with a mat, the default mat used is a slightly off white color with the photograph mounted on a 3/16 acid free foam board.
 The glass used is a conservation clear class with a uv prohibitor built in.
 Another option on glass is to use the Tru Vue museum glass .
 This glass is outstanding!
 You get the non-glare capabilities without the matted down muted colors look that non-glare glass portrays.
 This glass usually increases the cost of the framed photograph by 20%.

 *Please note that on everything larger than 20"x30" plexiglass will be used when shipping.